aloise/dep-monad/README.md

 # dep-monad
 Scala - Dependency injection monad - experiments.

-Satisfy dependencies in the for comprehension.
+It would satisfy dependencies in the for comprehension during the compilation.

 ```
   val dep = for {